rigrergl/fbu-project/README.md

 ## Overview
 ### Description
-Application that lets musicians of all skill levels find band mates to play with.
-Stretch goal would be for app to also allow users to share videos from jam sessions.
+Application that lets musicians of all skill levels find other musicians to jam with

 ### App Evaluation
 - **Category:** Music / Social